meonthewire/zenvia-ruby/README.md

 4. Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.

-Copyright (c) 2012 LEONEL MORAIS.
 See LICENSE.txt for further details.